National Donut day

 - The doughnut machine was invented by Adolph Levitt in 1920.

-- The Guinness World Record for highest number of donuts consumed in a time frame is held by John Haight who ate 29 donuts in just over 6 minutes.
+- The Guinness World Record for the highest number of donuts consumed in a time frame is held by John Haight who ate 29 donuts in just over 6 minutes.

 How to Celebrate National Doughnut Day?

-Various activities are done by people to maximize their celebration of the National Doughnut Day and make it as fun and enjoyable as as they enjoy celebrating the Sweetest Day & World Nutella Day.
+Various activities are done by people to maximize their celebration of National Doughnut Day and make it as fun and enjoyable as they enjoy celebrating the Sweetest Day & World Nutella Day.
 Some of these activities are: